garfielder/notes/pythonTip.md

 *  Variable is symbolic element in sysmem table
 *  object is a memory space in memory, which is big enough to hold its data.  *type* belongs to object rather than variable
 *  Reference is a pointer from variable to object, can be used for object serialization , but the best one is pickle.

+All assignment is passing reference of object rather than cloning.
+There a few ways to clone list, Dict.
+List[:], Dict.clone(), list(list)

 ### String Tips
 From learning python